ggurung1/EGalaxy_Analytics/README.md

 From mid 2022 onward, loyalty revenue began to decline, eventually falling below non-loyalty revenue by september 2022.
 This reversal signals potential engagement fatigue, reduced program attractivenss, and post-pandemic market normalization.
 While the loyalty program proved effective in driving retention and value in 2021, sustaining engagement over time remains a challenge which will require continuous optimization.

 **Fig. 4b.** shows customer distibution by order frequency.
 There are high proportion (~94%) of one-time buyers.
 This siginifies a significant retention gap.
 Out of the total one-time buyers, 51% are non-loyalty customers and remaining are loyalty.
-Across all order freuqency segments, non-loyalty customers dominate overall volume.
+Non-loyalty customers dominate overall volume across all order frequency as well.
 Only 5.2%  of customers make a sceond purchase and a very small proportion reach 3+ orders.
-This all indicates that loyalty program has not yet effectively translated into strong repeat purchase behavior, highlighting an opportunity to improve lifecycle engagement.
+This all indicates that loyalty program has not yet effectively translated into strong repeat purchase behavior, highlighting an opportunity to improve customer engagement.

 </details>